(Veterinarians - full testing information is on this page)

 You - Contact your breeder immediately, he/she will want to know in order to help you and to take action on other dogs in their breeding program.

-Make sure you test every year and have your veterinarian compare results.
+If your tests are normal continue to test every year and have your veterinarian compare results.

 for their kind permission to reproduce this information.